Latest from Erl:

 When it comes to outdoor sports, the region served by the Northern Sports Network is one of the premier recreation capitals of the world!
 Every weekday afternoon NSN’s regular radio features Shadow of the Rockies explores Montana and Wyoming outdoor recreation, with “how-to” information, and tips on where to go and what to do, to get the most out of the outdoor west!

 Shadow of the Rockies covers the broad spectrum of outdoor recreation including downhill and cross-country skiing, snowmobiling, water sports, camping, equipment, tips and survival skills, outdoor sports medicine, and some of the more unusual outdoor activities of our region such as kayaking and sled dog racing.

-Erl and his wife Ann live in Billings where they have raised two children to love and respect the outdoors.
-The nice thing about radio is that you can take it with you on your next outdoor adventure… so throw that walkman in your backpack… come along with Erl Barsness, and spend some time in the “Shadow of the Rockies”!
+The nice thing about radio is that you can take it with you on your next outdoor adventure… so bring Erl along and spend some time in the “Shadow of the Rockies”!